petitesofi/Codepath-Honeypot-Project/README.md

-# Codepath Unit 9
+# Codepath Unit 9 Honeypot Project
-# Honeypot Assignment

-**Time spent:** **4** hours spent in total
+   _As an aspiring computer science professional, I pursued this project to gain practical insights into cybersecurity and honeypot deployment.
+My academic background includes a Bachelor of Science in Computer Science from Temple University, where I acquired a strong foundation in programming languages and problem-solving skills.
+I also completed the Codepath Intermediate Cybersecurity Course, equipping me with the knowledge necessary for offensive security techniques._

+### Objective:
-**Objective:** Create a honeynet using MHN-Admin.
-Present your findings as if you were requested to give a brief report of the current state of Internet security.
-Assume that your audience is a current employer who is questioning why the company should allocate anymore resources to the IT security team.
+Create a honeynet using MHN-Admin.
+Present your findings as if you were requested to give a brief report on the current state of Internet security.
+Assume that your audience is a current employer who is questioning why the company should allocate any more resources to the IT security team.

+### Background:
+A honeypot serves as a deceptive application, server, or networked asset intentionally designed to expose vulnerabilities.
+When an attacker attempts to exploit these vulnerabilities, it provides insights into the attacker's methods, tools, and potentially their identity.
+Security researchers frequently employ honeypots to gain a deeper understanding of the challenges faced by developers and system administrators.
+They collect various data points, including:

+- Details about the origins of malicious network traffic, such as IP addresses and geographic locations.
+- Information that aids in fortifying resources against email spammers.
+- Samples of malware encountered during the honeypot's operation.
+- Insights into database vulnerabilities, including SQL injection (SQLI) techniques.

+Honeypots play a crucial role in enhancing security measures by shedding light on potential threats and assisting in proactive defense strategies.

-### MHN-Admin Deployment (Required)
+## MHN-Admin Deployment

-**Summary:**
+### Description

+In order to complete this assignment, I had to access a cloud hosting provider that provisions VMs.
+I've decided to go with Google Cloud Platform’s Free Tier.
-I have used GCP and step-by-step guide from Codepath.
-For the credit card I have used website privacy.com to get gift card and set limit to $1 not to go over limit.
-To run all the commands i was using macOS operating system
+I utilized GCP and followed a step-by-step guide from Codepath for its deployment.
+To ensure that I don't go over the free time limit allowed by Google, I purchased a virtual credit card from privacy.com with a limit set to $1.
+I executed all the commands on a macOS operating system.

+## Walkthrough

 **Created mhn-admin VM:**